Spanish Water Dog as an Emotional Support Dog

 - Energy Levels: SWDs have moderate to high energy levels, requiring regular exercise to maintain balance and alleviate stress.

-- Playfulness and Engagement: Their playful nature and intelligence demand engaging activities that challenge their problem-solving skills, promoting a positive outlet for their energy while ensuring they remain balanced and content.
+- Playfulness and Engagement: Their playful nature and intelligence demand engaging activities.
+These activities challenge their problem-solving skills and promote a positive outlet for their energy.
+This ensures they remain balanced and content.

 Situations Where Spanish Water Dog Provides Strong Support